happymondaynkanta/LBP-Local-Binary-Pattern/README.md

 This figure is gotten from this link https://link.springer.com/chapter/10.1007/978-3-030-01449-0_24
 # LBP-Local-Binary-Pattern
 A simple code for processing images to local binary pattern.
-This code is put together for help researcher process their images into LBP.
+This code is put together to help researcher process their images into LBP.
 The good thing about this code is that it reads multiple images from a folder, process them into LBP, and save them in another folder.
 Few changes that needs to be done are: Just change the path to your folders.
 The result of the code is presented below: